 Canadian Auto Workers President Ken Lewenza says that Ford Motor Co.
-(F), General Motors Co.
-(GM) and Chrysler Group LLC can afford to sign new labor contracts without work stoppages if they scale back demands for union concessions.
+(F:US), General Motors Co.
+(GM:US) and Chrysler Group LLC can afford to sign new labor contracts without work stoppages if they scale back demands for union concessions.

 The CAW hasn’t decided whether to focus negotiations with one company first or try to sign contracts with all three at the same time, Lewenza said today in a telephone interview from Toronto.